Homemade lavender bath salts

 I’m currently growing lavender which isn’t flowering at the moment, but still has sweet smelling leaves.
 So, I thought I’d give some homemade, relaxing bath salts a try since it’s become cold and frosty here.
 I just threw them together with stuff I either had in the cupboard or purchased from the supermarket – a handful in your hot bath, or soaking your hands or feet after a long day results in fragrant, soft skin and your bathroom will smell lovely as well!

-Please be careful using bath salts or essential oils if you’ve never used them before (*see note below).
+Please be careful using bath salts or essential oils if you’ve never used them before (*see note in instructions below).

 2 cups Epsom salts